 We are adding the pattern to your Sewing Patterns.

 The pattern was added to your Sewing Patterns.

 Quilting is an impressive skill to have, though sometimes it's fun to fake it.
 With these Simple No-Sew Quilted Ornaments (with Printable Templates), you can create a pretty faux-quilted ornament that will look spectacular on any Christmas tree.
 You don't even have to make one of these ornaments for Christmas, either.
 It's fun to play around with fabric to make "every day" ball ornaments as well.

 These DIY ornaments are so easy.
-The most difficult part is dividing your Styrofoam ball into equal segments and we have you covered!
-We are providing you with printable templates for 4-inch, 3-inch, and 2-inch balls.
+The most difficult part is dividing your Styrofoam ball into equal segments and for that we have you covered!
+We are providing you with printable templates for 4-inch, 3-inch, and even 2-inch balls (if you are feeling extra ambitious).
 There are even designs that you can choose to up the impression factor.
 These look good with only one type of fabric repeated in each section but these quilted ball ornaments look even better when you use multiple but complementary fabrics.

 Follow along with the tutorial below and see how easy it is to make your own.
 The printable Christmas ornament templates make it that much easier and fun.
 Also, there's a video tutorial at the bottom of the page, so be sure to check that out, too!

 Time to CompleteUnder an hour

 - Printable Ornament Templates (print the page at "actual size" for the correct measurements)